The Top 8 Aging Accelerators

 5.20.2023 0 comments

-If there is one thing that we fear in our youth, it is aging.
-Throughout time, people have searched high and low for a way to stop or at least slow down aging.
-While there is no “miracle cure” for the progression of life, there are ways to avoid premature aging.
+While there is no "miracle cure" for the progression of life, there are ways to avoid premature aging.
 You may not be able to stop yourself from getting older, but you can prevent yourself from aging too fast.

 There are some common issues that are rampant in society today that speed up the aging process and act as age accelerators.
-In this article, we’ll take a look at the top three aging accelerators that have more people looking and feeling older than their actual age.
-With an understanding of what can affect your aging process, you’ll be better able to take care of yourself to slow down and practice healthy habits that will keep you looking younger for longer.
+In this article, we’ll take a look at the top eight aging accelerators that have more people looking and feeling older than their actual age.

-What is an aging accelerator?
+What is an Aging Accelerator?

 We can see it happen before our eyes in the people around us.
 Their hair color changes, wrinkles appear, skin starts sagging, and signs of youth start to disappear.
-To dive deeper into the process of accelerated aging one has to first understand the four domains of aging.
-They are:

 1. Body composition changes – from increased visceral mass to reduced bone density and the reduction of muscle mass and quality, the way that our body functions can change with the progression of life.